jerakia/jerakia/doc/getting_started.md

       - "environment/%{environment}"
       - "common"

-Using the hiera_compat plugin, the jacaranda lookup is rewritten to mesh the lookup key to _<namespace>::<key>_ and drop the namespace from the request, meaning Jacaranda will search for _<namespace>::<key>_ in _<path>.yaml, just like Hiera.
-Here is an example of a Jacaranda policy that simulates the same Hiera config
+Using the hiera_compat plugin, the jerakia lookup is rewritten to mesh the lookup key to _<namespace>::<key>_ and drop the namespace from the request, meaning Jerakia will search for _<namespace>::<key>_ in _<path>.yaml, just like Hiera.
+Here is an example of a Jerakia policy that simulates the same Hiera config

     policy :default do